-Who Won the First Cricket World Cup
+The Champions of the Inaugural Cricket World Cup

-Women’s Cricket World Cup
+Pioneering Spirit: The First Women’s Cricket World Cup